vn2403/saucedemo-playwright/README.md

-# Murmuration - Senior QA Engineer Hiring Exercise
+#Senior QA Engineer Hiring Exercise

 This project contains an automated test suite for the Sauce Labs demo website (https://www.saucedemo.com/) as part of the hiring assessment.
 The tests are built using Playwright with TypeScript and follow the Page Object Model (POM) design pattern.